mitsuhiko/systemfd/README.md

 When `systemfd` starts it will print out the socket it created.
 This can be disabled by passing `-q`.
 Additionally if a port is set to `0` a random port is picked.

-## Usage with actix-web and listenfd
+## Usage with actix-web / cargo-watch and listenfd

 And here is an example [actix-web](https://actix.rs/) server that supports this by using the [listenfd](https://github.com/mitsuhiko/rust-listenfd) crate: